Tim55667757/PriceGenerator/README.md

     ![](./media/index.html.png)

+    In additionally, you can enable on the chart some popular indicators  (moving averages, Bollinger bands, and others).

 ### Price generation method

 A set of candles of a given length `horizon` is generated according to the following (simplified) algorithm: